spring-projects/spring-integration/build-spring-integration/resources/readme.txt

-SPRING INTEGRATION 1.0.0.M5 (July 8, 2008)
+SPRING INTEGRATION 1.0.0.M6 (Aug 20, 2008)
 ------------------------------------------

-This is the 1.0 Milestone 5 release of Spring Integration.
+This is the 1.0 Milestone 6 release of Spring Integration.

-To find out what has changed since Milestone 4, see 'changelog.txt'
+To find out what has changed since Milestone 5, see 'changelog.txt'

 The following are the key messaging components defined in this release: org.springframework.integration.message.Message